nram-solace/SolaceQueueBrowserGui/USER_GUIDE.md

 ```

 **Note:** User configuration files should contain only broker information.
 System properties (`downloadFolder`, `ui`, `version`) can still be included for backward compatibility, but are not recommended.
 System properties should be maintained in `config/system.json`.

+**Important:** The `eventBrokers` array format is required.
+The legacy `eventBroker` (singular) object format is no longer supported.
+If your configuration uses the old format, you must migrate to the array format.

 ### Supported URL Formats